Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

 3. We can access this game anytime.

 Weakness :
-1. Playing game for hours can cause a trouble for eyes.
+1. This game can be addictive.

-2. This may lead eye problems.
+Opportunities :
+1. Computer gaming.

+Threats :
+Game can crash due to some technical erroes.

 ## 4W's and 1'H

 4W's

-Who : Can be played anytime.
+Who : Any one can play this game

 What : Virtual medium to  play the game.

+When : This game can be played whenever you are feeling bored or want to figure out ways  and outcome of the game.

-When : Can be played from anywhere.
+Where : Can be made availabel on sites.

-Where : Everyone can play this game.

 1'H

-How : Can be operated from Personal computer or laptop.
+How : This project is implemented by using functionalities of c.